Regulator gives businesses more time to comply with new ecommerce rules

 The move comes just two days after it was reported that its British counterpart, the Financial Conduct Authority, is to delay enforcement of strong customer authentication (SCA) by a further 18 months.

-The decision by the Central Bank comes amid concerns of a lack of preparedness by businesses in complying with the new measures with fears that this could have a knock-on impact for consumers buying goods and services online.
+The decision by the Central Bank comes amid concerns of a lack of preparedness by businesses in complying with the new measures .

 SCA is a new EU regulation that comes into effect on September 14th which is forecast to radically change the way European customers buy online.
 The legislation, which forms part of the PSD2 “open banking” regulations, requires businesses to build an extra layer of authentication into online card payments for payments above €30.